John

 therefore the effective height of such an arrangement is

-the sunlight on reaching the earth contains few ultraviolet rays
+that the sunlight on reaching the earth contains few ultraviolet

-of shorter wavelength than 3000 Angstrom units, yet we are able to
+rays of shorter wavelength than 3000 Angstrom units, yet we are

-generate much shorter rays with an arc light.
-It is unreasonable
+able to generate much shorter rays with an arc light.
+It is

-transmission of energy without wires.
-As shown in Fig. 2, we have
+the transmission of energy without wires.
+As shown in Fig. 2, we

 insulating air about ten miles thick, beyond which, up to about